matjon/em3371-controller/README.md

     - probably the best approach would be to use Gnulib: https://www.gnu.org/software/gnulib/
 - maybe some refactoring,
-- document the protocol used by the weather station,
+- write text documentation of the protocol used by the weather station,
+- a webpage that displays the last and historical measurements.
+  It could be made using a single HTML file, with some JavaScript code that would download the results in JSON.
+The C program could provide a single text file that would contain only the last measurement in JSON.
+- sending data to a site like wunderground.com,
+- integration into other projects that handle weather station data (I could search them on GitHub),